Notes on the Geography of The Eastern United States: Harrisburg, Bellefonte, and Boalsburg

 The earliest generation of Bellefonte's prosperous residents chose to build in the Federal style, as in Harrisburg's Grand Street, with a symmetrical facade and dormers on a pitched roof with its ridge parallel to the street.
 This is the Linn House, built in 1810 by the county's first ironmaster.

 A few years later, in 1814, another ironmaster, Joseph Miles, built this similar but bigger house, on the verge of mansiondom.
-The house today is much modified, however.
 The porch at the back, part of an L-wing, was added by a later owner, who also modified the facade, adding the fan and side lights around the front door.
 Another of the additions has been removed: it was a large front porch, added by architect Cole.
 The porch, which was square, roofed and supported by massive square piers, created a balcony accessed through the door above the front door.
 To create that porch, the entire house was moved back 12 feet, contrary to the prevailing front-of-the-lot custom.
 In 1935 the house was bequeathed to become the town's public library, part of which it remains.
 At that time the porch was removed.

 Eventually the Federalist style ran its course.
 Here's the stylistically eclectic Hastings Mansion, restyled in 1890 for Daniel Hastings, who became governor of Pennsylvania in 1895.
 Like the big office blocks, it was built at the town's economic and psychological apogee.
 True, the town's population was only 4,200 in 1900, compared to 6,300 in 2000, but the earlier town was the center of an industrial region, while the later town was an appendix to the much larger State College, ten miles to the south.
 Symptomatic of that decline, the Hastings Mansion was eventually subdivided into eight apartments.